DevExpress/Blazor/localization.md

 | ru      |    Russian |

-To obtain satellite assemblies for DevExpress .NET controls that correspond to other cultures, use the [DevExpress Localization Service](http://localization.devexpress.com/).
+To obtain satellite assemblies for DevExpress Blazor components that correspond to other cultures, use the [DevExpress Localization Service](http://localization.devexpress.com/).
 This service allows you to modify the existing translations, compile and download the satellite assemblies.

-DevExpress Blazor components start to use the added satellite assemblies to localize component resources according to the user’s culture.
+DevExpress Blazor components use the added satellite assemblies to localize component resources according to the user’s culture.
 For more information about how Blazor applications select the user culture, refer to the [Localization](https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#localization) MSDN article.
 The [Localization example](https://www.devexpress.com/Support/Center/Example/Details/T850867/how-to-localize-devexpress-blazor-components) demonstrates how to localize DevExpress Blazor components via Satellite Resource Assemblies.

 ## Blazor WebAssembly

-Currently, there is no official or recommended approach on how to localize Blazor WebAssembly applications.
+Currently, there is no official nor recommended approach on how to localize Blazor WebAssembly applications.
-DevExpress components for Blazor WebAssembly are localized via the [IDxLocalizationService](http://docs.devexpress.com/Blazor/DevExpress.Blazor.Localization.IDxLocalizationService) interface implementation.
+DevExpress components in Blazor WebAssembly applications are localized via the [IDxLocalizationService](http://docs.devexpress.com/Blazor/DevExpress.Blazor.Localization.IDxLocalizationService) interface implementation.
 For more information, refer to the [Localization example](https://www.devexpress.com/Support/Center/Example/Details/T850867/how-to-localize-devexpress-blazor-components).